CHAX PRESS announces: DIESEL HAND, by Nico Vassilakis

 9 such visual/verbal works, each in two colors (4 colors entirely as one moves through the book) are in the book, as well as pages with Vassilakis’s texts.
 Letterpress printing from polymer plates and foundry metal type, the fonts used are Bernhard Gothic and Gill Sans.

-Just 60 copies printed and bound in two signatures, with a pattern of stitching on the book spine interspersed by the letters of the word “DIESEL.”
+Just 60 copies printed on Vandercook Press and bound by hand in two signatures, with a pattern of stitching on the book spine interspersed by the letters of the word “DIESEL.”
 Papers used are Rives and French.
 Each individual copy is press numbered.